-Māori leaders also agreed to a survey through their lands of the route for a North Island main railway line.
+Māori leaders also agreed to a survey through their lands of the route for a North Island main trunk railway line.
 At the end of 1884 the government stopped private land dealing in an area specified in the Native Land Alienation Restriction Act 1884.
 This much larger tract of land came to be known as the ‘railway area’ because Crown land dealings within it were authorised under successive railway acts.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.